khoonster/how_to_git/README.md

     Connect your local repository to a remote repository called 'origin'.
     This can be copied from github.

+`git status`:
-`git status`: See what the changed files are.
+    See what the changed files are.

-`git add -A`: Add all changed files to this commit.
+`git add -A`:
+    Add all changed files to this commit.

+`git commit -m "Commit message here"`:
+    commit the changed files to the repository.

+`git push`:
+    push commits from your local repository, to the remote repository (github)

+Repeat the status--add -A--commit -m--push commands whenever you add a feature or fix a bug.
+The commit message describes the feature or bug fix.